Secured-Pi/raspberry-pi-client/README.md

 http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/

 - Note:  You only need the 'face' module from the opencv_contrib repo.
-You can delete the other modules in teh modules folder.
+You can delete the other modules in the modules folder.
 I find that they usually have some error when trying to install them.

 Install a couple of dependencies on the RPi: